Norad74/pitywheel/README.md

 1. Install [Steammodded](https://github.com/Steamopollys/steamodded)
 2. Put PityWheel.lua into your Mods folder
-3. Modify the config section at the top of PityWheel.lua according to your preferences
+3. Put wheel_save.txt in your `%appdata%/Balatro` folder

-Alternatively, If you want the wheel stats to be saved between game sessions, download PityWheel.lua and wheel_save.txt from https://github.com/Norad74/pitywheel.
-Put PityWheel.lua in your mods folder and wheel_save.txt to your %appdata%/Balatro folder
+4. Modify the config section at the top of PityWheel.lua according to your preferences